BlutLucifugeKrieger/CPR-Algorithm/README.md

 [![Matplotlib Version](https://img.shields.io/badge/matplotlib-3.8.2-blue.svg)](https://pypi.org/project/matplotlib/3.8.2/)

-This repository contains an algorithm that is capable to calculate the relative error of a laminar flow and turbulent flow depends on a the roughness and reynolds values
+This repository contains an algorithm that is capable to calculate the relative error of a laminar flow and turbulent flow depends on a the roughness and reynolds values.

 ## What should i know before running the program?